Longest Substring Without Repeating Characters

 Discussed solution approaches

-• Brute force approach using two nested loops
+• Brute force using nested loops

-• Optimized sliding window approach
+• Sliding window approach

-Brute force approach using two nested loops
+Brute force approach nested loops

-This is a simple approach where the idea is to explore all substrings, and for each substring, we check whether it contains unique characters or not.
+One basic idea is to explore all substrings, and for each substring, we check whether it contains unique characters or not.
 For a string with n characters, there will be n*(n + 1)/2 substrings.

-Step 2: Now, we explore all possible substrings using two nested loops: an outer loop from i = 0 to n - 1, and an inner loop from j = i to n - 1.
+Step 2: Now, we explore all substrings using two nested loops: an outer loop from i = 0 to n - 1, and an inner loop from j = i to n - 1.
 The idea is to pick a starting character via the outer loop and explore all substrings starting from that character using the inner loop.

-• For each substring, str[i, j], i.e., starting from index i and ending at index j, we use the function checkUniqueSubstring(str, i, j) to check if all characters in the substring are unique or not.
-It will return true if all characters are unique; otherwise, it will return false.
+• For each substring str[i, j], we use function isUnique(str, i, j) to check if all characters in the substring are unique or not.
+It will return true if all characters are unique.
+Otherwise, it will return false.

 Step 3: By the end of the nested loops, we return the value stored in maxLength.

-Implementation steps of checkUniqueSubstring(str, i, j)
+Implementation steps of isUnique(str, i, j)

 • We go through each character from index i to j using a loop.
 For each character, we check if it is already present in the set visited[] or not.
 If it is present, we return false.
-Otherwise, we update the status of that character as true in the set visited[].
+Otherwise, we update the status of that character as true in the visited[].

 • By the end of the loop, we return true, i.e., the characters are unique in the substring.

-bool checkUniqueSubstring(string str, int i, int j)
+bool isUnique(string str, int i, int j)

 {

-bool visited[256] = {false};
+bool visited[256] = {false}

 for (int k = i; k <= j; k = k + 1)